-Pattern for a Paper Mache Pig Wall Sculpture
+Easy Pattern for a Paper Mache Pig Wall Sculpture

-One layer of paper mache is all this piggie needs, and you can paint him as soon as the paper mache is dry.
+- Paint him as soon as the paper mache is dry.

 I painted mine fast, and you can see how I did it in the second video below.
 The first video gives you a quick overview of how the pattern is put together, but complete instructions come with the downloadable digital file.
 There’s also a link in the pattern to another video that shows you how to give your paper mache pig that happy expression.